MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/snapshot-debugger/snapshot-debugger-troubleshoot.md

 > [!NOTE]
 > Modifying the `httpRuntime targetFramework` value changes the runtime quirks applied to your application and can cause other, subtle behavior changes.
 Be sure to test your application thoroughly after making this change.
 For a full list of compatibility changes, see [Re-targeting changes](/dotnet/framework/migration-guide/application-compatibility#retargeting-changes).
 > [!NOTE]
-> If the `targetFramework` is 4.7 or above then Windows determines the available protocols.
+> If the `targetFramework` is 4.7 or higher, Windows determines the available protocols.
 In Azure App Service, TLS 1.2 is available.
 However, if you're using your own virtual machine, you may need to enable TLS 1.2 in the OS.

 ## Snapshot Debugger overhead scenarios